 That depends on where the electricity comes from.
 Strictly we should calculate the ongoing annual emissions from operating the network (i.e. primary fuel emissions, operations and maintenance and inefficiencies in generation/transmission).
-We should also include the amortised embodied emissions, that is the Carbon emissions resulting from the mining/manufacture/construction of the generating plant/network divided by the number of years it is expected to operate.
+Also, the amortised embodied emissions, that is the Carbon emissions resulting from the mining/manufacture/construction of the generating plant/network divided by the number of years it is expected to operate.